Shefali9867/RecipeFinder/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), providing a solid foundation for developing robust web applications.

 ## Available Scripts